imapp-pl/gas-cost-estimator/docs/report_stage_i.md

     1. Compile a detailed rundown of the specifics of each OPCODE
     2. Allow to customize stack/arguments
     4. Generate programs with simple surroundings added to a single OPCODE
+    4. Generate programs so that they can enact different behavior of cache and data locality
     3. Generate programs with looped execution with stack balancing
     4. (opt) Generate random programs with stack balancing
     5. (opt) Generate programs via automated, adaptive generation